Article

 Golf_Payne's Valley Golf Course

 The Ozarks has quickly become a nationally recognized destination for golf.
 Praised by The Golf Wire, Dick’s Sporting Goods, and Forbes, Branson’s golf courses have positioned the Ozarks as a Midwest hot spot for golfers of all ages and skill levels.
-With courses designed by golf legends like Tom Watson, Arnold Palmer, Tom Fazio, John Daly, Tiger Woods, Ben Crenshaw and Bill Coore, why go anywhere else to play?
+With courses designed by golf legends like Tom Watson, Arnold Palmer, Tom Fazio, John Daly, Tiger Woods, Ben Crenshaw, and Bill Coore, why go anywhere else to play?
 Get your golfing buddies together and spend a late morning out on the fairways.
 Here’s our list of our Branson courses that you’re sure to love.

 4. Nature Parks

 Table Rock State Park, located off Hwy 165 on Table Rock Lake, is the ideal location for a picnic and light hike around the lake.
 Picnic tables, pavilions, and other amenities are available to guests.
-While you’re there, enjoy a nice walk on the Lakeside Trail or the Chinquapin Trail and soak in the Ozark Mountain scenery.
+While you’re there, enjoy a nice walk on the Lakeshore Trail or the Chinquapin Trail and soak in the Ozark Mountain scenery.
 End the day with a sand volleyball match in the upper field.

 Stockstill Park is one of the largest parks in Branson, built around Roark Creek.
 Stockstill is perfect for picnics with pavilions, wooded walking trails and open fields, perfect for laying out a blanket and a basket.
-Even more, the park includes tennis courts, softball fields, a dog park, a skate park and a large playground for your youngest family members' enjoyment.
+Even more, the park includes tennis courts, softball fields, a dog park, a skate park, and a large playground for your youngest family members' enjoyment.

 DogwoodCanyonWaterfallBeautiful